scetx/datax/README.md

 This information is viewable for each city, or in aggregate across all cities.

 The data source connection to tableau may error when you open the notebook.
-If this occurs, simply follow the prompt to connect a new data source, and connect the all_cities_bias_scores_final_w_pcts.xlsx file from the data_clean folder.
+If this occurs simply follow the prompt to connect a new data source and connect the all_cities_bias_scores_final_w_pcts.xlsx file from the data_clean folder.